↑

 Beef Pot Roast, Beef Burgundy, Beef Bourguignon, and Sunday Roast are different names for the same thing—tender, slow-braised beef resting in rich mushroom gravy that tops potatoes like none other.

+What began as a French peasant dish became a dinnertime staple in America, welcoming cooler weather with an aroma promising a hearty meal.
 On Sundays, families would leave for church and return home to (mostly dry, over-cooked) roast for dinner, or supper, depending on the part of the country.

 Let me first clarify, beef pot roast is not roast beef.